 Fleet utilisation represents the ratio of buses on road to the buses held by the Corporation.
-The details of buses held and their utilisation are given in the table no 5:
+The details of buses held and their utilisation are given in the table no 5 :

-Sl.
-Particulars 2009-10 2010-11 2011-12 2012-13 2013-14 No. 1.
-Total No. of buses at the beginning of the year 414 414 414 414 414 2.
-Average number of vehicles on road 145 171 170 129 95 3.
-Target for Fleet utilization (71 per cent of total fleet) 294 294 294 294 294 4 Shortfall in utilization (3-2) (No. of buses) 149 123 124 165 199 5.
-Vehicle productivity (KMs run per day per bus) 232 222 221 214 205 6.
-Loss due to low fleet utilization (Rs.
-In crore) 5.87 2.04 2.26 3.33 2.00 varied from 35 per cent in 2009-10 to 23 per cent in 2013-14.
+It would be seen from the table above that against the All India Average of 93.52 per cent, the fleet utilisation of the Corporation varied from 35 per cent in 2009-10 to 23 per cent in 2013-14.
 Even the fleet utilisation of the corporation was much below the own target of 71per cent set by the Corporation.
 The reasons for low fleet utilisation was mainly attributable to shortage of crew, breakdowns, shortage of tyres and overhauling engine defects, etc. and where controllable by the Corporation.
 However, the Corporation failed to make any effort for recruitment of crew, purchase of spares and to adhere to maintenance schedule for increasing vehicle realization as a result of which the Corporations suffered a contribution loss of 15.50 crore on account of low Fleet utilisation.
 The Corporation stated (September 2014) that the reason for low percentage of fleet utilisation was inclusion of 193 buses in the fleet which were in the process of condemnation.
 The reply is not acceptable as the Corporation had initiated action for condemnation of identified buses in June 2014 after completion of performance audit and the buses are yet (November 2014) to be declared as condemned.